harrytallbelt/blog/content/post/color.md

 <img src="/images/color/gamma3.png">
 </figure>

 Okay!
-That was the last piece we needed to understand to see how we get from hex codes to eye balls!
+That was the last piece we needed to understand to see how we get from hex codes to eyeballs!
 Let’s do the walkthrough 😀

 # From Hexcodes to Eyeballs